Get an annual AARP membership for only $12. Limited time offer.

 Jeff Hoyt Jeff Hoyt Editor in Chief

 Deciding whether your loved one needs to move to a nursing home can feel overwhelming.
-And if you're their caretaker, it might feel like there's not enough time in the day to do your own research and find the best facility for your loved one's needs.
-In this guide, we'll cover nursing home basics, including services offered, levels of care available, signs it's time for a nursing home, and how to find nursing homes near you.
+And if you’re their caretaker, it might feel like there’s not enough time to do your own research and find the best facility for your loved one’s needs.
+In this guide, we’ll cover nursing home basics, including services offered, care levels available, signs it’s time for a nursing home, and how to find nursing homes near you.

 Additional Nursing Home Resources